JimFowler/books/Books20/Tools/doc/theory.rst

 **ajbbooks** was written primarily to facilitate user input of entries and to facilitate review of entries (proofreading) by letting the user concentrate on the content of the entry rather than the formatting.
-In addition it needed to be able to read the already existing book lists that had been produced with a text editor.
-Finally it needs to writes out the text files in a consistent format so that all files are similar in format and structure.
+In addition, it needed to be able to read the already existing book lists that had been produced with Word.
+Finally, it needed to write out the text files in a consistent format so that all files are similar in format and structure.
 This later point is particularly important for files that would later be read into a database.
-The older method of formatting the files manually was sure to introduce inconsistence between files.
+The older method, of formatting the files manually, was sure to introduce inconsistence between files.

 The list of book entries created by **ajbbooks** will be used by other